 - Wishlist.
 Fulfill some of the items on an organization’s wishlist – some are through a program that includes delivery to the organization itself, or funding partnerships for specific items for the folks they’re working with.

-Here’s a list by category the gives you some ideas to consider
+Here’s a list by category that gives you some ideas to consider for either fulfilling wishlist items or putting on your choice of social media.

 Assistance for Disability Access: